Is It Considered Fair Use for a Political Campaign to Use Music or Other Copyrighted Works?

 Factor 1 – Purpose and Character of the Use

 Factor one looks at the purpose and character of the use, including whether the use is of a commercial nature or is for nonprofit educational purposes.
-Recent disputes regarding use of copyrighted works by campaigns, however, tend to point to another part of the first factor inquiry: whether the work has been “transformed.”
+Recent disputes regarding the use of copyrighted works by campaigns, however, tend to point to another part of the first-factor inquiry: whether the work has been “transformed.”
 To transform a work means more than simply using an existing work in a new context.
 Transformation under factor one means adding something new, with a further purpose or different character.
 Showing a movie at a campaign rally or adding music to a video, for example, would not, alone, qualify as a transformative use of the work.

 Factor 2 – The Nature of the Copyrighted Work

 Factor two looks at the nature of the copyrighted work, including whether it is a factual or fictional/more creative work and whether it is published or unpublished.
 Factor two weighs against fair use where the work being used is creative (particularly where the work is not transformative under factor one) and/or unpublished.
-Recent disputes regarding use of copyrighted works by campaigns have centered on more creative types of works like music.
+Recent disputes regarding the use of copyrighted works by campaigns have centered on more creative types of works like music.
 In those scenarios, factor two is likely to weigh against a finding of fair use because the work is creative and is not considered a transformative use under factor one.
-However, if, for example, a political advertisement used portions of a copyright protected academic article, documentary or other work containing factual information or data, that would likely weigh toward a finding of fair use under this factor.
+However, if, for example, a political advertisement used portions of a copyright-protected academic article, documentary, or other work containing factual information or data, that would likely weigh toward a finding of fair use under this factor.